cag-uconn/MergePath-SpMM/README.md

 CuSPARSE 10 or higer.

 # Datasets
-Use the following commands to download and extract datasets
+Use the following commands to download and extract datasets used in the paper.
 ```
 wget --no-check-certificate 'https://drive.google.com/uc?export=download&id=1SF8rfz66qJ-b0MT5v5qWuxNJpydb3_hj' -O datasets.tar
 tar -xvf datasets.tar
 ```

+The script scripts/fetch_dataset.py can be used to download any dataset from the pytorch geometric datasets.
+It will also convert the data into appropriate format used by the kernels.

 # Compilation
 Use the following command to build all the kernels.
 ```
 make all
 ```
-To build a specific kernel (row_wise, nz_splitting, mergepath) use following command.
+To build a specific kernel (e.g., MergePath) use following command.
 ```
-make <kernel_name>
+make MergePathSpMM
 ```

-# Datasets
-The script scripts/fetch_dataset.py can be used to download any dataset from the pytorch geometric datasets.
-It will also convert the data into appropriate format used by the kernels.

 # Execution
 Use the following command to execute the kernels.